chronohart/RentedToolsRefresh/docs/README.md

 - The player may choose to rent the basic version of the tool or the version they are upgrading *from*.
 Configurable
 - The player will be charged a fee to rent.
 Configurable

-*Note: Only the axe, hoe, pickaxe, and watering can from the standard game are currently supported.
+*Note: Only the axe, hoe, pickaxe, pan, and watering can from the standard game are currently supported.

 <a name="installation"></a>![Installation](images/installation.png "Installation")